3D printed ceramics are practical and decorative. Learn more about ceramic 3D printing or even build your own ceramic 3D printer.

 Online service options are great for some people because they are fast and convenient.
 But some people want to get their hands dirty and be part of the whole process.
 If you’re willing to spend the money and your sweat, there are some great professional 3D ceramic printers on the market that have large volume outputs, more options, and offer great results.

-Check out these manufacturers if you’re looking to get started or continue your 3D printing fervor at home.
+Check out these manufacturers if you’re looking to get started or continue your 3D printing at home.

-- WASP’s Clay Extruder
+Ceramic 3D Printer #1: WASP’s Clay Extruder

 The WASP’s professional clay extruder system is evidence of their expertise.
 Now, it’s available to third party 3D printers (meaning: the rest of us).
 When properly set up, this technology offers some of the most precise paste extrusion 3D printing on the market.